 There is no way around it, unclogging a toilet is dirty work.
 The best and most effect way to deal with a clogged toilet is the old-fashioned way, with a plunger and bucket.
 Quick fixes such as Drano appeal to those who wish not to get their hands dirty, however, these methods remain dangerous and ineffective.

-Contact Climate Design for Plumbing Service
+Contact Climate Design for Plumbing Service in Clearwater

 If the idea of unclogging your own toilet is too unbearable or if using a plunger does not clear the toilet’s drain call your local plumber from Climate Design.
 We are here to help your Tampa Bay home including Clearwater, Seminole, Largo, Tampa, St. Pete, St. Pete Beach, Bradenton and Sarasota!